 For all residential properties that do not have a rental license that is valid for the current year.
 Click here to download the new rental instructions.

 For all two-family, apartments, and single-family or condos, that have a current Rental License.
-Note: Renewal instructions are being sent out mid-December for renewing for the upcoming year.
-This includes a cover letter with a CitizenServe user name and temporary password to use for accessing the system for the first time.
+Note: Renewal instructions were sent out mid-December for renewing for the upcoming year.
+This included a cover letter with a CitizenServe user name and temporary password to use for accessing the system for the first time.
 If you did not receive a user name and password, or if you have misplaced this letter, please call us to reset your password at 216-491-1471.
 Detailed instructions were included with the mailing and can also be accessed by clicking here.